Process improvement is possible with the right commitment, methodology, tools, and resources.

 "Business Process Management (BPM) is the organizational discipline that provides tools and resources for analyzing, modeling, optimizing, monitoring, and controlling business processes and measuring and driving improved performance of interdependent business processes."

 Often, BPM is confused with the software that helps implement improvements in business processes, but in reality, it's a practice, not software.

 "Kaizen" refers to a system of continuous improvement that occurs by means of incremental change.
 We've also written a bit about Kaizen, especially regarding workflow automation.
 It can help you eliminate errors, enhance compliance, and improve the internal transparency of your organization.

-Six sigma refers to a set of management techniques that seek to improve business processes by reducing the likelihood of an error occuring.
-Six Sigma focuses on empirical, data-driven methods and, similar to BPM, usually consists of project team members steeped in the Six Sigma discipline, similar to BPM.
+Six Sigma refers to a set of management techniques that seek to improve business processes by reducing the likelihood of an error.
+Six Sigma focuses on empirical, data-driven methods and usually consists of project team members steeped in the Six Sigma discipline, similar to BPM.
 Six Sigma is one of the most popular business process improvement frameworks today.

 Originating in the 1970s at Toyota, the 5 Whys method is a simple way of getting to the root of any problem.
 The idea is to identify a problem and then ask "Why?" five times.